Living Donation and Coronavirus COVID-19 Latest Information and FAQs.

 - I should have been going into a matching run.
 What is happening?

 Unfortunately the April and July 2020 matching runs were both cancelled.
 The October 2020 matching run did proceed and identified a large number of transplants.
 The January 2021 matching run was also suspended to allow the matches generated in October to proceed as a priority with the reduced capacity currently available.
-It is currently planned that the April 2021 matching run will proceed.
+The April 2021 matching run proceeded.

 - I have already begun the assessment process but I’m now worried about donating?

 It is completely understandable that some potential donors will now feel more worried or concerned about donating in light of COVID-19.
 Please be assured that you can withdraw from the donation at any point up to your surgery if you change your mind.
 Care teams will understand and support you in your decision, whatever you decide and will be initiating a conversation with you about whether you wish to proceed.
 The team will be able to tell you about the arrangements that have been made to make your donation as safe as possible in the context of COVID-19.
 Any additional risk to donors due to COVID-19 will be explained to donors and decisions to proceed or not will be taken in consultation with potential donors at this time.
 If you feel unsure at any time contact your living donor coordinator so that you can discuss your concerns and any additional risks that COVID-19 presents to help you come to a decision that is right for you.
 As always, if you wish to have a more informal chat about living donation, Give a Kidney remains here to support you, so please don’t hesitate to get in touch.

 - I’d like to put myself forward as a non-directed living kidney donor.
 What should I do?